Rennerod: Coat of arms

 The town's arms, modelled on the community seal from 1816, in Nassau times, was approved as the town's civic coat of arms on 21 May 1940.

 Economy and infrastructure

 Transport

 Within the town, two Bundesstraßen, B 54 linking Limburg an der Lahn with Siegen and B 255 leading from Montabaur to Marburg, cross each other.
 The nearest Autobahn interchange is Herborn on the A 45 (Dortmund–Aschaffenburg), some 20 km away, and there is also Montabaur on the A 3 (Cologne–Frankfurt), some 35 km away.

-Rennerod lay on the former Westerwaldquerbahn.
-The section between Steinringsberg and Rennerod was abandoned on 31 May 1959, and that between Rennerod and Montabaur on 31 May 1981.
+Rennerod lay on the former Cross Westerwald railway service between Herborn and Rennerod was abandoned on 31 May 1959, and that between Rennerod and Montabaur on 31 May 1981.
 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

 Public institutions

-The Lazarettregiment (“Military Hospital Regiment”) 21 of the Bundeswehr is stationed in Rennerod.
+The Sanitätsregiment (“Medical Regiment”) 2 of the Bundeswehr is stationed in Rennerod.